 Applications of Glacial Acrylic Acid Suppliers

-Glacial acrylic acid is used as an additive in a variety of copolymer-based finishes, coatings, adhesives, inks, lubricants, saturants, and plastics.
+Glacial acrylic acid (GAA) is used as an additive in a variety of copolymer-based finishes, coatings, adhesives, inks, lubricants, saturants, and plastics.
 It is also used in a range of esters for specialist applications such as in water treatment chemicals, drilling fluids, mineral processing chemicals,detergent builders andsuperabsorbents.
 As a superabsorbent polymer (SAP), it is used in the production of nappies and other sanitary products.
 It can also be copolymerised with acrylamides, which act as a flocculant in water purification.

 Glacial acrylic acid is commonly used in a number of end products such as textile, leather and paper finishes, floor polish, plastics, scale inhibitors, hair styling and finishing products, paints, lacquers, adhesives, vehicle paint, dispersants, saturants and thickeners.